marcinkuzminski/rhodecode/docs/setup.rst

     prefix = /<someprefix>

-then change <someprefix> into your choosen prefix
+then change <someprefix> into your chosen prefix

 Apache's WSGI config
 --------------------